 An initial step in expanding the use of sustainability science is to educate a new generation of future leaders about the concept and its application.

-The Sustainability Science program will utilize the link between the foundation, the National Academy of Sciences, and the university community in Texas as the basis for supporting the creation of a statewide, state-of-the-art, university-based network of academic sustainability science programs.
+The Sustainability Education Program utilizes the link between the foundation, the National Academy of Sciences, and the university community in Texas as the basis for supporting the creation of a statewide, state-of-the-art, university-based network of academic sustainability science programs.